jaames/iro.js/docs/color_api.md

 ## Color API

-The color API is used by colorPicker objects to store the selected color and to handle convertions between different color models.
+The color API is used by `colorPicker` objects to store the selected color and to handle conversions between different color models.

 The API is made accessible via the `iro.Color` constructor so that developers can make use of it should they wish, however if you're looking for more functionality, then I highly recommend using something like [cssobj](https://github.com/cssobj/cssobj).
 Iro is a color picker widget, not a fancy CSS-in-JS library. :P